Isfahan: Culture

 Ancient traditions included Tirgan, Sepandārmazgān festivals, and historically, men used to wear the Kolah namadi.

 The Isfahan School of painting flourished during the Safavid era.

 The annual Isfahan province theatre festival takes place in the city.
 Theater performances began in 1919 (1297 AH), and currently there are 9 active theaters.

 The awarding of an Isfahan annual literature prize began in 2004.

 Since 2005, November 22 is Isfahan's National Day, commemorated with various events.

 New Art Paradise, built in District 6 in 2019, has the biggest open-air amphitheatre in the country.

 Based on a statue creators' symposium in 2020, the city decided to add 11 permanent art pieces to the city's monuments.

 The Isfahan international convention center is under construction.

 Cuisine

-Gosh-e fil and Doogh are famous local snacks.
+Gosh-e fil and Doogh are local snacks.
 Other traditional breakfasts, desserts, and meals include Khoresht mast, Beryani, and meat with beans and pumpkin aush.
-Gaz & Poolaki are two popular Iranian candies types that originated in Isfahan.
+Gaz & Poolaki are two Iranian candies types that originated in Isfahan.

 Teahouses are supervised and allowed to offer Hookah until 2022.
-As of 2020, there are almost 300 teahouses with permits.
+As of 2020, there were almost 300 teahouses with permits.